 - Each module is normalised individually according to procedures agreed by the Board of Examiners.
 Scaling should be used where necessary, and to the least degree consistent with producing the required change.
 Where an Assessor finds a serious discrepancy arising, the Chair should be consulted and consideration given to either modifying the marking scheme or otherwise adjusting the marks.

 - Where marks have been normalised, the Examiners at their meetings will consider only the normalised marks in their discussions and in reaching their decisions.

 Cribs and reports

-- The Faculty Board requires every Assessor to provide a written report on the examination to be sent to the Chairman at the time the marks are handed in.
+- The Faculty Board requires every Assessor to provide a written report on the examination or coursework assignment to be sent to the Chair at the time the marks are handed in.
 A copy of the report is to be placed in the Assessor’s file for the Assessor in the following year.
 Where raw marks have been adjusted, the effect of the adjustment on the raw marks must be recorded in the report.

 - Assessors are required to provide cribs for their papers.
 The Faculty Board recommends to Assessors the practice of including in the cribs comments that may serve as a useful guide to future students.
 Specific comments may be added after each solution.
 Alternatively the section of the Assessor’s report that deals with individual questions may be reproduced on the last page of the crib.
 Assessors should update their crib in the light of examination marking where necessary and ensure that this updated version is supplied for putting on the web for future students.